Flavours (album): Release history

 In addition to the usual two-channel stereo version the album was also released by RCA in a four-channel quadraphonic version on both LP and 8-track tape.
 The quad LP version was released using the Quadradisc system.

-The album was first released on CD in a "Two-Fer" series, bundled with the album Rockin', although this release was criticized by multiple reviewers for poor sound quality.
-In 2011, the album was released in remastered form by the Iconoclassic label including previously unreleased demo tracks.
+The album was first released on compact disc in a "Two-Fer" series, coupled with the album Rockin', although this release was criticized by multiple reviewers for poor sound quality.
+In 2011, the album was released in remastered form by RCA/conoclassic including previously unreleased demo tracks.

 Track listing

 All songs written by Burton Cummings and Domenic Troiano.